-How to detect ketosis
+How to Detect Ketosis

 How can you tell if your low-carbing efforts have been effective enough to induce ketosis?
 Learn how to check your ketones!

 The state of ketosis means that the body has switched from depending on carbohydrates for energy to burning fats for fuel.
 This means not only dietary fats (olive oil, guacamole, deep-fried pig ears), but also all the jiggly bits around your waist — clearly a desirable state for anyone looking to shed extra weight.